Techtonica/techtonica.org/README.md

    ```sh
    pip install -U pip setuptools pip-tools
    ```

-1. Create a `config.ini` file in the root directory of the repo (either locally or in whichever Dreamhost server) if there isn't one already present, and populate it with the necessary keys.
+1. Create a `config.ini` file in the root directory of the repo in whichever Dreamhost server if there isn't one already present, and populate it with the necessary keys.

    ```sh
    [default]